JLStockin/IntegraBond/README.markdown

 IntegraBond's architecture allows new contract types to be introduced to the running server.
-Without a migration of the database schema or a database server reboot, the server supports the instantiation of new transactions based on the new Contract definition.
-In addition to the contract definition, additionally, new contracts may require new user interface (view level) code.
+Without a migration of the database schema or a database server reboot, the server can the instantiation of new transactions based on the new Contract definition.
+In addition to the contract definition, new contracts may require new user interface (view level) code.

 State machines
 --------------
 It's my belief that a system capable of managing transactions of any complexity needs a state machine.
-However, it's been my experience that state machines are a terrible way to express or describe the business rules contained in a contract.
+However, it's been my experience that state machines are a terrible way to capture or express the business rules contained in a contract.

 IntegraBond strives to limit itself to a small set of objects that interact in predictable ways.
 This has given rise to several object types (Ruby classes) that manage their state with their own state machines.
-Yes: in other words, a contract may contain an arbitrary number of state machines.
-A transaction of arbitrary complexity can be defined and managed through the interaction of relatively simple building blocks, with the benefit of clarifying business rules.
+In other words, a contract may contain an arbitrary number of state machines.
+A transaction of arbitrary complexity can be defined and managed through the interaction of relatively simple building blocks, with the benefit of making business rules relatively clear.

 State of Affairs
 ----------------